jobreu/twitter-linking-workshop-2022/README.md

-# Jupyter notebooks containing examples of how to collect Twitter data with R, Python, and the command line interface (CLI)
+# Jupyter notebooks containing examples of how to collect Twitter data with R, Python, and the command-line interface (CLI)

 This repository contains a set of interactive [*Jupyter Notebooks*](https://jupyter.org/) that allow you to try out some data collection tools for Twitter without the need to install anything on your own computer.